NextronSystems/thor-manual/usage/special-scan-modes.rst

 Special Scan Modes
 ==================

-This section describes special scan modes, which might need a different license compared to the default THOR license.
-If you have any questions regarding pricing of those licenses, please contact our sales department.
+This section describes special purpose scan modes that change THOR's mode of operation or activate particular features.
+Some of these modes need a special license which is highlighted in the ``note`` box.
+If you have any questions regarding pricing of those licenses, please contact our sales department at sales@nextron-systems.com

 Lab Scanning
 ------------